Engineering for Mechanical-Electrical-Agricultural-Construction-Chemical & Warnings Projects

 Dr. Lehto’s areas of expertise include human factors engineering, artificial intelligence engineering, warnings and instructions, machine learning, accident modeling, accident statistical analysis, consumer product safety, surveys of product usage and product information effectiveness, and automotive occupant restraint systems.

-Professor Dr. David Clark, PE
+Professor David Clark, PE, PhD

 Engineering, Kettering University

-Human Factors and Electrical Expert
+Human Factors and Electrical Safety

 Dr. Clark specializes in human factors engineering and system safety analyses.
 Dr. Clark also has extensive in-plant experience from working at General Motors and completing mechanical and optimization projects.
 He has performed over 150 fire origin and cause investigations in the past few years.